-- -Over 1,000 domestic and regional organizations are working to protect basic human rights; - An increasing body of international human rights agreements hold governments accountable for their actions; - 116 governments are now party to the International Covenant on Civil and Political Rights (ICCPR) and 119 governments are party to the International Covenant on Economic, Social and Cultural Rights (CESCR).
-These covenants require countries ratifying them to recognize or protect a wide range of human rights; - 67 states are now party to the Optional Protocol to the (first) International Covenant on Civil and Political Rights.
-The Protocol establishes procedures allowing both individuals and states to present complaints of human rights violations; - 17 states are now party to the Second Optional Protocol to the International Covenant on Civil and Political Rights aimed at the abolition of the death penalty; - 72 governments are now party to the United Nations Convention against Torture.
+- Over 1.000 domestic and regional organizations are working to protect basic human rights: - -- An increasing body of international human rights agreements hold governments accountable for their actions; - -- 120 governments are now party to the International Covenant on Civil and Political Rights (ICCPR) and 122 governments are party to the International Covenant on Economic, Social and Cultural Rights (ICESCR).
+These covenants require countries ratifying them to recognize or protect a wide range of human rights; - -- 74 states are now party to the Optional Protocol to the (first) International Covenant on Civil and Political Rights.
+The Protocol establishes procedures allowing both individuals and states to present complaints of human rights violations; - 19 states are now party 2nd Optional Protocol to the International Covenant on Civil and Political Rights aimed at the abolition of the death penalty; - -- 77 governments are now party to the United Nations Convention against Torture.